Adidas: Soviet themed items, and advertising

 In 2018, Adidas promoted a line of Soviet themed items.
 After a social media outcry, they were taken off the market.

 NCAA corruption scandal

 Adidas executive James Gatto was indicted in the 2017 NCAA Division I men's basketball corruption scandal.

 Racial diversity controversy

 In June 2020, the head of global human resources at Adidas, Karen Parkin, voluntarily stepped down after several Black employees raised concerns about her failure to address racism and discrimination in the workplace.
 The former HR chief had also made a comment about racism being "noise", in addition to not adequately addressing workforce diversity.
 Upon her resignation, she made a statement saying that she supports the company's continued progress towards racial justice and offered an apology.

+In 2024, Kanye "Ye" West made Antisemitic remarks, including glorifying Hitler, while working to increase Adidas sales.
+The fact that both Adi and Rudolph Dassler, the founders of Adidas, were Hitler youth members and supporters of the Third Reich, contributed to public criticism.
+Afterwards, Adidas fired West, and condemned his statements.
+Adidas was criticized for the delay in making their statement.

 SL 72 sneaker advertising campaign

 In July 2024, Adidas withdrew and apologized for their advertising campaign starring Bella Hadid for the SL 72 which was originally created for the 1972 Munich Olympics where the massacre of 11 Israeli athletes took place.